Shoes (American band): 1970s

-Between 1974 and 1976 the group made a series of home recordings which had very limited circulation.
-By 1977 the group had added a permanent drummer Skip Meyer (replacing Barry Shumaker, the drummer they'd used before).
+Between 1974 and 1976 the group made a series of home recordings which had very limited circulation, sometimes including drummer Barry Shumaker.
+By 1977 the group had added a permanent drummer Skip Meyer.
 The same year they also recorded the album Black Vinyl Shoes in the Murphy family living room.
 The band used a consumer grade 4-track reel-to-reel machine made by TEAC.
-The band had 1,000 copies pressed on Black Vinyl Records, and sold it at local record stores and by mail order through Bomp! magazine.
+They had 1,000 copies pressed on their own Black Vinyl Records label, and sold it at local record stores and by mail order through Bomp! magazine.

 Shoes then entered a professional studio for the first time and released a single "Tomorrow Night" on Bomp!
 Records in June 1978.
 The following November Black Vinyl Shoes was licensed to PVC Records, which re-issued the album to national distribution in the US.
 It was also released in the UK by Sire Records.

 The group signed to Elektra in April 1979 and released their first major label album, Present Tense, that September.
 The album was produced by Mike Stone at The Manor Studio in Oxfordshire, England.
 It peaked at number 50 on the Billboard 200 and yielded the minor hit single "Too Late" which reached number 75 on the Billboard Hot 100 and lasted 5 weeks on the chart.
 The album also included a new recording of "Tomorrow Night" which Elektra later released as a single.